vicrucann/vicrucann.github.io/_pages/resources.md

 * [Code Complete 2: A Practical Handbook of Software Construction, Second Edition](http://a.co/4WwA5IA) by Steve McConnell is unbeatable classics on software development.
 * [A Tour of C++](http://a.co/alqLoeX) by Bjarne Stroustrup is a perfect balance between brevity, depth and the language essential elements.
 * [Soft Skills: The software developer's life manual](http://a.co/hGdAB08) by John Sonmez - great resource on many aspects of software developers lifestyle and life management.
 From self-marketing to health and retirement - it covers varying topics.
+* [Design Patterns](http://a.co/dexKqsi) by Erich Gamma et al. - covers the design of object-oriented software and examines how to investigate requirements, create solutions and then translate designs into code.

 # Blogs